replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/02-checking-cluster-resources/assignment.md

 You'll see that all three preflights are run, and that the memory preflight has failed.
-This is an expected failure, since we have single node cluster that uses just that node's disk for storage.
-That disk is smaller than the storage requirements for Slackernews.
+This is an expected failure, since we have single node cluster that has a small memory footprint.

 ![Failing Storage Preflight](../assets/memory-preflight-failure.png)